You might have read stacks of books when you were expecting your own bundle of joy. But do you know what happens when

 The best way to find out is to make an appointment with your vet.
 He can confirm that kittens are on the way, and get an idea of how many, in a few ways:

 There are a few clues that you may notice, too.

 Her belly will get big around 30 days after she mates.
 Another symptom that appears as the pregnancy continues, 2 to 3 weeks after she conceives, is her nipples enlarge and redden (also called "pinking up").

 Caring for Your Pregnant Queen

 It’s rare, but in the earliest stages of pregnancy, your cat may have "morning sickness" that might show up as a lack of appetite or vomiting.
 If that keeps happening, take her to the vet.
 With the surge of hormones and changes to her uterus, she may show signs of fatigue.
 This phase will eventually fade after those first few weeks pass.

 Just like many other females in the animal kingdom carrying a bun in the oven (or for a cat, an average of 4 buns per litter), your cat may need extra food and calories while she’s expecting.

 She’ll eat about 1.5 times her normal diet as her pregnancy draws to a close, so make sure she has constant access to her normal fare.
-Your vet will probably recommend that you add kitten food or food that's labeled for pregnant and lactating cats throughout her pregnancy and during the period she is nursing her young.
+Your vet will probably recommend that you feed your pregnant cat kitten food or food that's labeled for pregnant and lactating cats throughout her pregnancy and during the period she is nursing her young.

 Viruses can spread to kittens before they’re born, so keep up with your cat's vaccination schedule.
 If your pregnant cat is due for her regular vaccination and deworming/flea treatment or needs medication, check with your vet first to make sure the treatment is safe for her.
 It is best to vaccinate prior to breeding, as most vaccines are not safe to give during pregnancy.